Reviewed by Mary Lucas, RN

 Major depressive disorder (MDD, or simply depression) is a serious mood disorder that affects just about every aspect of your life.
 It can cause mental symptoms that affect your moods and thoughts, as well as physical symptoms that affect your sleep, energy and wellbeing.

-Depression in teenagers is extremely common.
+Depression in teenagers or depression in your early 20s is extremely common.
 In fact, one out of every five teenagers will have depression at some point.

 Experts aren’t yet aware of precisely what causes depression to develop.
 Currently, research suggests that a mix of genetic, environmental and psychological factors are all involved in the development of most forms of depression.